Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Efficient algorithms for the reduced problems

 \subsection{Distance transform on a non-uniform real-valued grid}

 We first consider the case of real-valued data.
 The time critical part of the Viterbi algorithm is the computation of the minima

 This problem is known as distance transform with respect to the $\ell^1$ distance (weighted by $\alpha$).
 Felzenszwalb and Huttenlocher \cite{felzenszwalb2004distance, felzenszwalb2006efficient} describe an efficient algorithm for \eqref{eq:distTransReal} when $V$ forms an integer grid, i.e., $V = \{ 0,\ldots, K-1\}.$ In our setup, $V$ forms a non-uniform grid in general.
-Therefore, we generalize their method in a way such as to work with the nonuniform grid~$V.$
+Therefore, we generalize their method accordingly.

 In the following, we identify the elements of $V$ with a $K$-dimensional vector $v$ which is ordered in ascendingly, i.e., $v_1< v_2 < \ldots < v_K.$ The sorting causes no problems since we can sort $v$ in $\Oc(K \log K),$ and since the logarithm of the number of values $K$ is smaller than the data length $N,$ we have $\Oc(K \log K) \subset \Oc(K N).$